huguesborn/quickfactory/Global schedule.md

 Please find the global schedule of the project.
-This project name QUICKFACTORY is not a software and IT program .
-It is just a management project guidelines with text not IT code.
 This project is opensource thank to the tool " github".
-I propose to turnaway  this tool for geeks.
+I propose to hijack this geek tool.
+This project name QUICKFACTORY is not a software and not IT program .
+It is just a management project guidelines with text instand of  IT code.

-I am convince Github can be used as a project management tool.
+I am convince Github can be used as a project management tool. here itry to do it, please taking account I am a noviced for the moment.

 If you are interested to contribute in this opensource project please propose your ideas in it.